openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/transform.md

 Sorts polygons and masks ("segments") according to `z_order`, crops covered areas of underlying segments.
-If a segment is split into several independent parts, produces the corresponding number of separate annotations joined into a group.
-Produces polygons and masks as they were originally.
+If a segment is split into several independent parts by the segments above, produces the corresponding number of separate annotations joined into a group.

 Usage:
 ```bash